-(1) This Procedure aims to ensure Southern Cross University (SCU) management, employees, students, and others know the risks associated with the working at heights in the workplace and relevant management strategies for the risk mitigation process.

-(2) All employees, students, and others must follow this Procedure.

-(3) This Procedure applies to all SCU Work Units and sites.
+- (1) This Procedure aims to ensure Southern Cross University (SCU) management, employees, students, and others know the risks associated with the working at heights in the workplace and relevant management strategies for the risk mitigation process. - (2) This Procedure applies to all University employees.
+It also informs students, visitors, and other stakeholders of the University's expectations in relation to working at Heights. - (3) This Procedure applies across all Southern Cross University work units, campuses, and controlled entities, including on-site, remote, and online work environments.